holyjak/blog.jakubholy.net/content/pages/4--clojure.md

 ### Core

-  - [Threading do's and don'ts](https://stuartsierra.com/2018/07/06/threading-with-style): use -\> and -\>\> only for navigation or transformation; prefer to keep the same type (but the last transf.) - break if necessary; avoid anonymous functions to change order type - likely doing to much already (if really necessary, use as-\> which is intended to be used exactly & only inside -\>).
+  - [Threading do's and don'ts](https://stuartsierra.com/2018/07/06/threading-with-style): use -\> and -\>\> only for navigation or transformation; prefer to keep the same type (but the last transf.) - break if necessary; avoid anonymous functions to change order type - likely doing too much already (if really necessary, use as-\> which is intended to be used exactly & only inside -\>).

 # Resources